Python Code

 Reliability & Optimization

-The file G2.zip (updated January 2, 2026) contains the core G2 files PLUS examples and ground motion files.
+The file G2.zip (updated January 2, 2026) contains the core G2 files, plus some examples and recorded/synthetic ground motion files that are not posted elsewhere on this website.
+This batch of code is used in CIVL 509 Nonlinear Structural Analysis.

 OpenSees

 The file OpenSees.zip (updated July 15, 2024) contains a few input files for running OpenSees via its OpenSeesPy interface.
-See the OpenSees and OpenSeesPy websites, and the neat Portwood Digital site, for lots of additional information & examples.
+See the OpenSees and OpenSeesPy websites, as well as the neat Portwood Digital blog for additional information & examples.